team-telnyx/flutter-telnyx-voice-ai-widget/README.md

   - `widgetSettingOverride` (optional): Widget settings override

 #### Call Parameters
+Note that these are primarily used for logging and call referencing except in the case of custom headers - which can be used to pass dynamic variables to your assistant.
+The call will always be routed to the AI assistant after anonymous login.

 - `callParams` (optional): Custom parameters for call initialization
   - `callerName` (optional): The caller name to display (defaults to 'AI Assistant User')
   - `callerNumber` (optional): The caller number to use (defaults to 'anonymous')
   - `destinationNumber` (optional): The destination number to call (defaults to 'xxx')
   - `clientState` (optional): Custom client state data (defaults to empty string)
   - `customHeaders` (optional): Custom headers to include with the call

+Note that you can also provide customHeaders in the newInvite method.
+These headers need to start with the X- prefix and will be mapped to [dynamic variables](https://developers.telnyx.com/docs/inference/ai-assistants/dynamic-variables) in the AI assistant (e.g., X-Account-Number becomes {{account_number}}).
+Hyphens in header names are converted to underscores in variable names.

 ```dart
 TelnyxVoiceAiWidget(